 Social security numbers (SSNs) are used by the Alabama Department of Revenue as unique identifiers for the administration of Alabama’s taxes.
 SSNs obtained for tax administration purposes are confidential under Section 41-13-6, Code of Alabama, 1975 and not subject to disclosure as public records.
 Collection of your SSN is authorized under state and federal law.

 The effective/commence date is the date the entity began or will begin doing business in Alabama.

-What is a NAICS code? how do I find the NAICS code?
+What is a NAICS code and how do I find the NAICS code?

 The North American Industry Classification System (NAICS) is the standard used by Federal statistical agencies in classifying entity establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy.
 Find the applicable NAICS Code.

-Sales tax is a privilege tax imposed on the retail sale of tangible personal property sold in Alabama by entities located in Alabama.
-Sellers use tax is imposed on the retail sale of tangible personal property sold in Alabama by entities located outside of Alabama which have no inventory located in Alabama, but are making retail sales in Alabama via sales offices, agents, or by any significant recurring contact or “nexus” with Alabama.
+Sales Tax is a privilege tax imposed on the retail sale of tangible personal property sold in Alabama by entities located in Alabama.
+Sellers Use Tax is imposed on the retail sale of tangible personal property sold in Alabama by entities located outside of Alabama which have no inventory located in Alabama, but are making retail sales in Alabama via sales offices, agents, website or by any significant recurring contact or “nexus” with Alabama.
 Learn more regarding Sales & Use Tax accounts.

 Wholesale sales are sales of tangible personal property to licensed retail merchants, jobbers, dealers, or other wholesalers for resale.
 It does not include sales to users or consumers that are not for resale.
 Retail sales are sales of tangible personal property to consumers.
 Learn more about Sales & Use Tax accounts.